 - A Trust allows you to arrange for what happens if you ever become incapacitated.
 Without a Trust, a Conservatorship – another court proceeding – may need to be filed if you are unable to take care of your own finances or healthcare.
 With thorough estate planning, powers of attorney and healthcare directives can provide you with protection and keep your relations from filing a conservatorship in court.

-This is not an exclusive list of the benefits of a well thought-out estate plan so I would be happy to discuss estate planning with you directly.
-If you have any questions at all about why you should have an properly prepared estate plan – one that can provide all of the above benefits and save money, let's start a conversation.
+This is not an exclusive list of the benefits of a well-thought-out estate plan so I would be happy to discuss estate planning with you directly.
+If you have any questions at all about why you should have a properly prepared estate plan – one that can provide all of the above benefits and save money, let's start a conversation.
 Send me a message or schedule an appointment.